National Police Corps (Netherlands): Basic police work

 The Dutch government is keen to put more and more police "on the street".
 This means that the use of ICT will have to be improved so that constables do not lose a lot of time noting all their observations on paper for later use.
 The uniformed policemen on the street are those of the patrol service.

-Sometimes police patrols drive directly from the communications centre to the location where someone requested assistance.
+Sometimes police patrols drive directly from the communications center to the location where someone requested assistance.
 This can be a simple case of someone locking their keys inside their car, a complaint about litter or an inconveniently parked car.
-There are also more serious calls that need direct attention, like an accident with injuries, a stabbing, a burglary, vandalism; all events where the police has to act and reassure.
+There are also more serious calls that need direct attention, like an accident with injuries, a stabbing, a burglary, vandalism; all events where the police have to act and reassure.

 Surveillance is not only done from the patrol car, but also from a motorbike or a horse.
 Especially in crowded malls surveillance is often done on foot or (motor)bike.
 The men and women on the street have to permanently "keep their eyes open" to spot suspicious behaviour, such as someone walking around looking inside parked cars, cars without working lights or drunken cyclists.

 Car owners are told that their lights are broken and why this is dangerous.
 A constable on foot may tell shop owners to put locks on their shelves outside to prevent shoplifting.
-If you report on a stolen bike, you'll be told what kind of bike locks are most effective.
+If you report on a stolen bike, you will be told what kind of bike locks are most effective.

 The police in a municipality are available 24 hours every day for basic law enforcement.
 More and more often the police will visit schools to teach pupils about drug prevention, vandalism or sex on the internet.
-The police in a municipality make sure that what is forbidden isn't done, and that which is mandatory is actually done.
+The police in a municipality make sure that what is forbidden is not done, and that which is mandatory is actually done.
 They also make sure that anyone who asks for assistance gets it, supported by personnel from the district and the region.
-Since the early 90s several police regions have been working with neighbourhood teams called neighbourhood supervisors.
+Since the early 90s several police regions have been working with neighborhood teams called neighborhood supervisors.